jnoortheen/pipm/README.md

     - ~~longer install/update times~~
     ~~As the project matures this problem might get resolved. ~~
     - since version 1.1 these are solved.
-    - new projects are to use poetry when possible.
+    - new projects are to advised to use poetry when possible.
 4. [dephell](https://github.com/dephell/dephell)
     - haven't used it.
 But seems to handle requirements files as well as other formats.